- Thursday, February 8, 2018

 Jon Hooper Dr. Jon Hooper’s professional “mission” is to help people better understand how ecological systems truly function (i.e., replacing fallacies with facts) so they can make ecologically-sound decisions on environmental issues.
 Jon has taught wildlife education and environmental communication workshops for more than 40 years throughout the U.S. for more than 35 agencies and organizations.
 He has published more than 40 wildlife communication publications.
 Jon is a Certified Wildlife Biologist via The Wildlife Society as well as a Certified Interpretive Trainer and “Fellow” with the National Association for Interpretation.
 He is a professor emeritus from the Department of Recreation, Hospitality, and Parks Management at California State University, Chico.
 Jon has worked for Wildlife Extension (Cooperative Extension Service) in both Colorado and California as well as for the Colorado Division of Wildlife where he did fisheries biology field work in -47-degree weather!
 Jon taught the Western Section’s “Natural Resources Communication Workshop” (NRCW) for more than 40 years (from 1975 until 2016) and received the Raymond F. Dasmann Professional of the Year Award from the Western Section in 2002.

-Mike Gil Dr. Mike Gil, Ph.D., is a National Science Foundation (USA) Postdoctoral Research Fellow (University of California, Davis) and a TED Fellow.
+Mike Gil Dr. Mike Gil, Ph.D., is a National Science Foundation (USA) Postdoctoral Research Fellow (University of California, Davis), a TED Fellow, and a National Geographic Explorer.
 Dr. Gil has studied various marine ecosystems in the USA, the Caribbean, French Polynesia and Southeast Asia, from coastal coral reefs, seagrass meadows, and salt marshes to plastic pollution in the middle of the Pacific.
 His diverse research efforts are unified by a common goal: better understand how natural communities of organisms function and provide invaluable services to humankind in a changing world.
 In addition to his scientific research, Dr. Gil is an award-winning science communicator with broad interests in connecting the public with the process of scientific discovery and all that it offers to individuals and to humankind, as a whole.
 To this end, Dr. Gil founded and runs a 501(c)(3) non-profit organization, SciAll.org, which uses mass science communication to diversify interest in science.

 Sara ElShafie Sara ElShafie is a doctoral candidate in Integrative Biology at the University of California, Berkeley.
 Her research, based at the UC Museum of Paleontology at Berkeley, investigates climate change impacts on animal communities over time.
 Sara is passionate about making research accessible and exciting for the masses.
 She works with artists, scientists, and educators around the country to develop programs that train professionals to engage the public with their work.
 Sara is currently piloting a story training workshop series for scientists, which she developed in collaboration with artists at Pixar Animation Studios.
 She is also organizing a symposium, Science Through Narrative: Engaging Broad Audiences, for the 2018 Annual Meeting of the Society for Integrative and Comparative Biology in San Francisco.